 - apologise and explain what went wrong

 - make any changes needed to put it right

 If you’ve been treated particularly badly, you may get a consolatory payment.
 However, you do not have a legal right to this.

 You can appeal a child maintenance decision about payment amounts.

-Before you can appeal, you must contact the CSA or Child Maintenance Service to ask for the decision to be looked at again.
+Before you can appeal, you must contact the Child Maintenance Service to ask for the decision to be looked at again.
 This is called ‘mandatory reconsideration’.
 You’ll need to say why you disagree with the decision.

 If you’re unhappy with the outcome of the mandatory reconsideration, you can appeal to the Social Security and Child Support Tribunal.
 The tribunal is impartial and independent of government.